tommyettinger/anim8-gdx/README.md

       error with blue-noise values.
     - This used to be the default and can still sometimes be the best here.
-    - Unlike DIFFUSION, this is quite suitable for animations, but some fluid shapes look better with CHAOTIC_NOISE or GRADIENT_NOISE, and subtle gradients in still images are handled best by PATTERN and well by NEUE.
+    - Unlike DIFFUSION, this is quite suitable for animations, but some fluid shapes look better with CHAOTIC_NOISE or GRADIENT_NOISE, and subtle gradients in still images are handled best by PATTERN and well by NEUE and BLUE_NOISE.
     - You may want to use a lower dither strength with SCATTER if you encounter horizontal line artifacts; 0.75 or 0.5 should be low enough to eliminate them (not all palettes will experience these artifacts).
   - NEUE